 Dan Glickman is a senior fellow at the Bipartisan Policy Center, based in Washington, DC.
 He previously served as U.S. Secretary of Agriculture from 1995-2001 and as chairman and CEO of the Motion Picture Association of America (MPAA).

 Peter Hirshberg is chairman of City Innovate Foundation and the Re:imagine Group, which develops strategies and marketing in a world of empowered and connected audiences and customers.

-Kirk W. Johnson is the founder of the List Project to Resettle Iraqi Allies and the author of To Be a Friend is Fatal: the Fight to Save the Iraqis America Left Behind and the forthcoming The Feather Underground: A Tale of Beauty, Obsessions, and the World’s Greatest Natural History Crime.
+Kirk W. Johnson is the founder of the List Project to Resettle Iraqi Allies and the author of To Be a Friend is Fatal: the Fight to Save the Iraqis America Left Behind.
+His forthcoming book, about the natural history heist of of the century, will be published by Viking in the spring of 2018.

 Cinny Kennard, Executive Director at The Annenberg Foundation, is an award-winning broadcast journalist and media executive who served as managing director/managing editor of NPR West from 2003 to 2009.